How the LinkedIn algorithm works in 2024

 This can be a great way to engage inactive LinkedIn members with your content.
 In turn, the engagement will improve your ranking with the algorithm.
 It’s a win-win.

-5. Encourage meaningful engagement
+4. Encourage meaningful engagement

-It also provides an opportunity to learn more about your audience’s interests, so you can develop even more relevant content.
+It also provides an opportunity to learn more about your audience’s interests so you can develop even more relevant content.

-Finally, be sure to join the conversation yourself.
-Rather than a one-way stream of comments, LinkedIn wants to see an active conversation, with you as a primary participant.
 A tool like Hootsuite Inbox ensures you never miss a comment or mention, so you can show your followers (and the algorithm) that you’re active, informed, relevant, and engaged.

 Manage all your messages stress-free with easy routing, saved replies, and friendly chatbots.
 Try Hootsuite’s Inbox today.

+Your social media strategy can’t rely on other people’s content.
 Original posts go a lot further and spark more engagement than a shared post.

 If you’re going to repurpose content or have a user-generated content strategy, try to find a way to reframe it, adding your own perspective and insights.
-Remember, LinkedIn wants to surface content that shares knowledge and builds connection.
-Adding your own perspective is critical to both.

 Don’t forget that adding a conversation-provoking question can really get people talking.
 (Psst!
 Our AI-powered LinkedIn post generator can help with that.)